Nats’ Ryan Zimmerman, Joe Ross among first MLB players to opt out of 2020 season

-The announcements from Arizona Diamondbacks pitcher Mike Leake, then Ross and Zimmerman — none of whom are known to have medical concerns that would qualify them as “high-risk,” which would ensure they still are paid for 2020 — came in a span of several hours Monday afternoon and reflected concern among some players that the risk of playing baseball amid a global pandemic may not outweigh the rewards in all cases.
+The announcements from Arizona Diamondbacks pitcher Mike Leake, then Ross and Zimmerman — none of whom are known to have medical concerns that would qualify them as high-risk, which would ensure they still are paid for 2020 — came in a span of several hours Monday afternoon and reflected concern among some players that the risk of playing baseball amid a global pandemic may not outweigh the rewards in all cases.

-The Nationals also released a statement from General Manager Mike Rizzo, confirming that Zimmerman and Ross have opted out “for the personal health and safety of themselves and their loved ones.”
+The Nationals also released a statement from General Manager Mike Rizzo, confirming that Zimmerman and Ross opted out “for the personal health and safety of themselves and their loved ones.”
 The Nationals, Rizzo said, “are one hundred percent supportive of their decision not to play this year.”

 The 2020 season, then, will be the first in the history of the Nationals that won’t include Zimmerman, long considered the face of the franchise.
-He joined the Nationals in 2005, their first season in Washington after relocating from Montreal, and went on to earn more than $137 million in total salary through 2019, making two all-star teams and starting all seven games at first base in the 2019 World Series, when the Nationals beat the Houston Astros for the franchise’s first championship.
+He joined the Nationals in 2005, their first season in Washington after they relocated from Montreal, and went on to earn more than $137 million in total salary through 2019, making two all-star teams and starting all seven games at first base in the 2019 World Series, when the Nationals beat the Houston Astros for the franchise’s first championship.

-Zimmerman signed a one-year, $2 million contract with the Nationals this winter for what was presumed to be a farewell season, but in his statement Monday he made clear he was not ruling out playing in 2021.
+Zimmerman signed a one-year, $2 million contract with the Nationals this past winter for what was presumed to be a farewell season, but in his statement Monday he said he was not ruling out playing in 2021.

 “To be clear, I am not retiring at this time,” Zimmerman’s statement said.
 “I have not decided on my future in baseball past 2020.
 But this year, I’ll be staying safe at home and pulling as hard as anyone for the guys to defend our championship.”

 Baseball is bracing for an unknown number of opt-outs this week as the opening of camps draws near.
-Under the terms of the health and safety agreement struck by MLB and its players’ union last week, only those players deemed high-risk — because of preexisting medical conditions that would make them vulnerable to the coronavirus — will receive their salaries and service time if they opt out.
+Under the terms of the health and safety agreement struck by Major League Baseball and its players’ union last week, only those players deemed high-risk — because of preexisting medical conditions that would make them vulnerable to the coronavirus — will receive their salaries and service time if they opt out.

 Zimmerman’s decision was not surprising, given the reluctance he expressed in an entry he wrote last week for a weekly diary he has been keeping for the Associated Press.